Flamenco Guitar Lesson and interview with Berto Boyd

 Berto:

 I also plan to publish many of my own original compositions this year.
-On my storefront you’ll also find a handful of my transcriptions of my friend Jose Luis de la Paz as well as a complete technique book ( these all have videos too) for studies that molded his hands.
+On my storefront you’ll also find a handful of my transcriptions of my friend Jose Luis de la Paz.
+Also a complete technique book with video for studies that molded his hands.
 Berto’s Flamenco Transcription Storefront

 Craig: